of the Old Indian Institute building

 In 1939 the museum was closed for the duration of the war and re-opened in 1949 as the Museum of Eastern Art, no longer solely dedicated to India and incorporating the Ashmolean’s Chinese ceramic collection.

 India’s independence in 1947 had a significant impact on the Institute given its pre-war role training British officials for India’s colonial administration.
 In 1955 the Hebdomadal Council incorporated the Indian Institute into a newly formed and broader-focused Oriental Institute and in 1956 the University obtained a High Court order to allow it to use the Indian Institute as general University property despite much opposition.
+The Oriental Institute’s teaching and operations took occupation of its own purpose-built building on Pusey Lane in 1960.

 In a gradual process, the building was inhabited by the central University Offices, some of its collection was disbursed and the rest moved to their present home in the Ashmolean’s Department of Eastern Art in 1962.
 The Indian Institute’s library was rehoused in the Bodleian in 1968 and was merged with the Bodleian’s own Indian holdings to become what is now one of the finest Indological libraries in the world.
 When in 1975 the University Offices, including those from the Indian Institute as well as the Clarendon Building, moved into their present home in Wellington Square only the building remained.